 https://yourdomain.com/pricing pillar:pricing version:2024-Q4 https://yourdomain.com/guides/benchmark-methodology pillar:methodology https://yourdomain.com/blog/state-of-aeo pillar:research

-This is a shortcut for experimental AI fetchers.
-Instead of wading through faceted nav, pagination, cookie banners, they get a curated pack.
-Keep the list tight (20β50).
+Think of it as a shortcut for experimental AI fetchers.
+Instead of wading through faceted nav, pagination and cookie banners, they get a curated pack.
+Keep the list tight (20 to 50 entries).
 Rotate out decayed posts.
-You're basically leaving a note: here is the stuff that won't waste your context window.
+You're leaving them a note that says: here's the stuff that won't waste your context window.

-Trust β hidden prompts or misleading labels nuke credibility fast.
+Trust: hidden prompts or misleading labels will nuke your credibility fast.

-Privacy β users may paste content into third party chats that persist; never encourage sharing anything sensitive.
+Privacy: users may paste content into third-party chats that persist, so never encourage sharing anything sensitive.

-Performance β sloppy client side widgets (heavy bundles, blocking scripts) slow LCP and hurt both classic SEO and user patience.
-Ship lightweight buttons (vanilla JS or a small React island, under ~5 KB gzipped).
-Measure.
+Performance: sloppy client-side widgets with heavy bundles or blocking scripts will slow your LCP and hurt both classic SEO and user patience.
+Ship lightweight buttons (vanilla JS or a small React island, under ~5 KB gzipped) and actually measure the impact.

-Start a simple tracker sheet or use a tool.
-What to log weekly:
+Start a simple tracker sheet or grab a tool.
+Here's what I'd log weekly:

-Tools popping up: Goodie AI, Semrush AI Toolkit, Profound.
+A few tools worth checking: Goodie AI, Semrush AI Toolkit, Profound.
 Pick one, baseline this month, compare next quarter.
-If citation count rises while total sessions flatten you are still gaining authority even if traffic graphs look boring.
+If your citation count rises while total sessions flatten, you're still gaining authority even if the traffic graphs look boring to your boss.

 Skip CiteMET if the site is still fixing thin content or basic technical errors.
-Add it when: you already have solid pillar pages, your audience uses AI heavily, leadership wants a story beyond raw traffic.
-Then run a 90 day experiment.
-Implement buttons on 10 pages, publish llms.txt, track the four numbers above.
+Add it once you already have solid pillar pages, your audience uses AI heavily, and leadership wants a story beyond raw traffic.
+Then run a 90-day experiment.
+Implement buttons on 10 pages, publish your llms.txt, and track the four numbers above.
 If nothing moves, revert.
 If citations jump, expand to more pages.

 The web is tilting toward answer surfaces.
-Make pages that are unambiguous, cited, and helpful for both the human skimming and the model ingesting.
-That mix wins more often than chasing another meta description tweak.
+Make pages that read clearly for both the human skimming and the model ingesting.
+That mix tends to win more often than chasing another meta description tweak.

 Attribution & Original Source